d-me-tree/covid-19-tracker/README.md

 Three time series tables are for the global confirmed cases, recovered cases, and deaths.
 Australia, Canada, and China are reported at the province/state level.

 Dependencies of the Netherlands, the United Kingdom, France, and Denmark are listed under the province/state level.
 The United States and other countries are at the country level.
-The tables are named  `time_series_covid19_confirmed_global.csv` and  `time_series_covid19_deaths_global.csv`, and  `time_series_covid19_recovered_global.csv`, respectively.
+The tables are named
+`time_series_covid19_confirmed_global.csv`,
+`time_series_covid19_deaths_global.csv`, and
+`time_series_covid19_recovered_global.csv`, respectively.